 | BRIN | Time-series, sequential | Tiny | Range on sorted data |

-What is a covering index (index-only scan)?
+What is a covering index and how does it enable index-only scans?

 -- Regular index: Must fetch row from table